Pickled Red Onions

 1. Choose Mexican Pickled Onions or Traditional Pickled Red Onions

-There are two main types of pickled onion recipes out there.
-There is a Mexican pickled onion where the pickling liquid is mostly made of lime juice.
-Then there is a more traditional pickled onion method, that uses vinegar as the main liquid.
+There are two main types of pickled onion recipes.
+One is Mexican, and the pickling liquid is mostly lime juice.
+The other is more traditional, using vinegar as the main liquid.

 Both methods create delicious pickled onions.
 We prefer Mexican-style pickled onions for Mexican dishes since the lime in the onions complements Mexican flavors.

 With that said, both methods are delicious and work with any food you choose.
-One important note, the traditional pickled onions keep a bit better in the fridge since the lime juice breaks the onions down more over time.
+One important note: the traditional pickled onions store a bit better in the fridge since the lime juice breaks the onions down more over time.

 2. Thinly Slice the Onions

-For both methods, start by slicing the onions nice and thin.
+For both methods, start by slicing the onions thinly.
 Thick onions will not be pickled in 30 minutes.
-If you have a mandoline, that is the easiest method to get thin, consistent onion slices.
+If you have a mandoline, that is the easiest method for getting thin, consistent onion slices.
 Otherwise, just slice them thinly with a sharp knife.

 3. Prepare the pickling liquid